 Whether you’re buying your first ski mask or looking to replace your old one, here are four different options to choose from, ranging from a top Nike Ski Mask to some brands you may not know about yet.

 Outdoor Research was founded in 1981 by Ron Gregg with the goal of designing better gear for the serious outdoorsmen.
 While they produce gear appropriate for a number of different activities, they still remain especially popular amongst skiers.
 It comes as no surprise that their ski masks are quite popular.

 The Gorilla Balaclava is designed for severe mountaineering conditions, offering an excellent combination of warmth and durability.
-It is two-part face mask which consists of the traditional balaclava along with a removable face mask.
+It is a two-part face mask which consists of the traditional balaclava along with a removable face mask.

 Goggles can be worn over the mask either way.
-Using this balaclava with face mask plus goggles will give you 100% face protection from the elements.
+Using this balaclava with a face mask plus goggles will give you 100% face protection from the elements.

-To wear the Gorilla you simply pull it over your head and secure with the multiple hook-and-loop closures to get a close fit.
+To wear the Gorilla you simply pull it over your head and secure it with multiple hook-and-loop closures to get a close fit.
 It’s easier to get this balaclava on and fitted without the face mask.
 The removable face mask is attached with very strong velcro which is perfect for a long day outside.